m-t-e/IBM-Data-Science-Capstone-Project/README.md

 This repository includes all pyhton notebooks and relevant files used/created in the IBM Data Science Capstone Project.

-All course material are solved by <i> Metehan KILIÇ
+All of the course materials in this repo are completed by
+<i> Metehan KILIÇ